-The Sokal affair, also called the Sokal hoax, was a scholarly publishing sting perpetrated by Alan Sokal, a physics professor at New York University and University College London.
+The Sokal affair, also called the Sokal hoax, was a demonstrative scholarly hoax performed by Alan Sokal, a physics professor at New York University and University College London.
 In 1996, Sokal submitted an article to Social Text, an academic journal of postmodern cultural studies.

 This is a list of scholarly publishing "sting operations" such as the Sokal affair.
 These are nonsense papers that were accepted by an academic journal or academic conference; the list does not include cases of scientific misconduct.

 While searching deep space for extra-terrestrial signals, scientists at the Arecibo Observatory in Puerto Rico have stumbled across signals broadcast from Earth nearly half a century ago.
 Radio astronomer Dr.